loloof64/React-Native-Stockfish-Android/README.md

 // In startup hook
 const eventEmitter = new NativeEventEmitter(NativeModules.ReactNativeStockfishChessEngine);
-const eventListener = eventEmitter.addListener('stockfish-output', (line) => {
+// Also you need to listen to the event 'stockfish-output' in order to get output lines from Stockfish. const eventListener = eventEmitter.addListener('stockfish-output', (line) => {
       console.log("Stockfish output: "+line);
 });